tonghuikang/cs-impostor/README.md

 What is the difference between symmetric and asymmetric encryption?

 - Symmetric encryption uses the same keys to encrypt and decrypt,

+How does your computer ensure that the website that you are visiting is authentic?

+- Certificate authority